Outputs

-Does management matter?
-Evidence from India (Working Paper)
+Making good management stick: Evidence from India

 A long-standing question in social science is to what extent differences in management cause differences in firm performance.
 To investigate this we ran a management field experiment on large Indian textile firms.